A 100-Mile Yard Sale Goes Right Through Pennsylvania And It’s Filled With Treasures

 Heads up, treasure hunters (and sellers)!
 Clear your schedule this July for one of Pennsylvania’s most unique – and fun – annual events.
-Celebrating its 20th anniversary in July 2017, the 100 Mile Yard Sale in Pennsylvania promises two days of epic treasure hunting as you wind through countless villages across three counties.
+Marking its 23rd season in July 2020, the 100 Mile Yard Sale, the biggest yard sale in Pennsylvania, promises two days of epic treasure hunting as you wind through countless villages across three counties.

-WJAC-TV Johnstown’s coverage of the 100 Mile Yard Sale by clicking play below:
+Watch WJAC-TV Johnstown’s coverage of a recent 100 Mile Yard Sale by clicking play below:

 Have you ever gone to the biggest yard sale in Pennsylvania?
 Did you score a ton of amazing deals?
 Share your experience in the comments!
 If you can’t wait until the year’s biggest yard sale, here are 10 amazing flea markets in PA that will help tide you over until then.